What Brexit means for New Zealand exporters and what Customs is doing to prepare for Brexit.

 The terms of the UK's exit are yet to be confirmed, so several scenarios are possible.

-The provisional exit agreement reached between the UK and EU includes a transition period until the end of 2020.
+The proposed Withdrawal Agreement negotiated between the UK and EU includes a transition period until the end of 2020.
 During that time existing conditions of trade access for third countries, such as New Zealand, would continue and the UK and EU would negotiate the terms of their future relationship.

-If an exit agreement is not agreed between the UK and EU, there would be no transition period – this is known as a 'no-deal' Brexit.
+If the Withdrawal Agreement is not ratified by the UK and EU, and no alternative exit arrangement is agreed, the UK would automatically exit the EU on 31 October without any transition period – this is known as a no deal Brexit.